minprog/objects/cards/content.md

 To determine what is relevant, we look at classes from another programmer's perspective.
 They might want to use your card classes to implement a game.
 What information do they need to use the class well?
 For example, they would not need to know that `Deck` stores all cards in a list called `_cards`.
 They would want to know about the methods they would need to call when implementing a game: `shuffle` and `deal`.
 Everything else is *implementation detail*.

 In other words, classes' data is kept private and only through their methods should their attributes be manipulated.
 This idea is called *encapsulation*.
 However, data classes like `Card` are an exception to this rule.
 Data classes are purposely designed to hold some basic data, just like a `struct` in C, and attributes are usually manipulated directly, not through methods.

-If you have `check50` installed, you can run it as per below.
-If you don't have `check50` installed, checking the code manually should be enough!

-    check50 -l minprog/objects/master/cards

 ## Implementation diagram